mylanconnolly/pewpew/README.md

   domain: "the domain you wish to use in mailgun"
 ```

-You can create a mailer like so:
+You can then create and send a mailer like so:

 ```elixir
 # Create a new mailer